calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

     * Describe your ideas - suggest one improvement/addition to each other
 * As group (15min) present/describe your ideas

+* NOTE: Most trainee teacher struggle with this task.
+You are not an expert at your own domain of computing, let along all the other subjects.
+* TIP: Don't think of a cool computing activity you want to do and crowbar it into other subjects.
+Observe and digest what other subjects are doing and use your holistic knowledge of computing to link in computing themes.

 Computing Across The Curriculum (1 hour)
 -------------------------------

 TODO: